Updated on 2025-11-10 GMT+08:00

 Billing for Bucket Logs

-• Uploading bucket logs to and storing them in the log storage bucket will incur PUT request and storage costs.
+• Uploading and storing bucket logs will incur costs for PUT requests and storage.
 For details, see OBS Billing.

-• If log files are stored in the logged bucket, OBS creates additional logs for writing log files to the bucket, which takes up extra storage space that will increase your costs and makes it more difficult for you to locate required logs.
+• If log files are stored in the logged bucket, OBS creates additional logs for writing log files to the bucket.
+The additional logs will take up extra storage.
+This leads to higher costs and makes it harder to locate required logs.
 Therefore, you are advised to store log files in a bucket other than the logged bucket.

 • You can delete unnecessary log files to reduce storage costs.
 Configuring lifecycle rules for scheduled deletion is recommended.